 The remaining spaces will bear the same patterns as the current ones but in more modern shades of white, ivory and warm grey.
 More black granite will also be added, as it will be used in all the staircases and floor coverings right down to the bottom of the moving sidewalks.
-Even the seating will be revamped with a colour similar to the one used in the 1960s.
-Say “Goodbye” to the brown!
+Even the seats will be revamped with a colour similar to the one used in the 1960s.
+Say “goodbye” to the brown!

 You will love the new design!

-In spring 2020, Beaudry’s neighbouring station Berri-UQAM will have elevators installed on its Green line platforms.
+In spring 2020, Beaudry’s neighbouring station, Berri-UQAM, will have elevators installed on its Green line platforms.
 Berri-UQAM station is located 550 metres from Beaudry station.

 About Beaudry station

 - By this time, the Green line tunnel was already under construction.
 It was decided that the access ramp used by the trucks transporting the excavated rock would be used to create the access to the new station.
-The ramp’s low incline made it impossible to install standard escalators, resulting in the famous moving sidewalks, unique in the system.
+The ramp’s low incline made it impossible to install standard escalators, resulting in the famous moving sidewalks, unique in the network.